dshivani912/100-days-of-DSA/README.md

 I'll be documenting my daily progress in this README.
 Each day, I'll summarize what I've learned, the problems I've solved, and any additional resources I've found helpful.

 ## Daily Logs
-#### Day-1
+##### Day-1
-Reverse an array problem solved and explored different algorithms.
+* Reverse an array problem solved and explored different algorithms.</br>
+* Find the maximum and minimum element in an array.
+##### Day-2
+* Find the "Kth" max and min element of an array </br>
+* Given an array which consists of only 0, 1 and 2.
+Sort the array without using any sorting algo.